TaigaTi/Battle-of-the-Algorithms-I/docs/competition_brief.md

 # Introduction

-The **Battle of the Algorithms** is an exhilarating week-long coding tournament that tests and celebrates developers' skills.
+The **Battle of the Algorithms** is an exhilarating two week-long coding tournament that tests and celebrates developers' skills.
 Eight talented participants will compete head-to-head, striving to craft the most efficient and effective algorithms.
 Each developer will receive a standardized User Interface (UI) and Application Programming Interface (API) to integrate their solutions.
-The competition follows an elimination-style format, with contestants facing off in pairs until one emerges as the ultimate champion!

 ## Rules

 ### Elimination Style Tournament
-- Two developers will compete head-to-head in each match.
+- Two developers will compete head-to-head in each bracket.
 The winner advances, and the loser is eliminated.
-- Matches will continue until the final showdown between the last two developers.
+- Brackets will continue until the final showdown between the last two developers.
+- Each bracket will have 3 rounds - best of 3 wins.

 ### Duration
-- The competition spans a week, ensuring ample time for participants to develop and refine their algorithms.
+- The competition spans two weeks, ensuring ample time for participants to develop and refine their algorithms.

 ### Final Competition
-- At the end of the week, all algorithms will face off in a tournament mode to determine the ultimate champion.
+- At the end of the coding period, all algorithms will face off in a live tournament to determine the ultimate champion.
-- Each algorithm must operate autonomously during matches.

 ## Game Design

-Participants will program an AI version of the classic **Snake game**, where the snake navigates a grid to survive and gather food while avoiding obstacles and rival snakes.
+Participants will program an AI controller for the classic **Snake game**, where each snake navigates a grid to survive and gather food while avoiding obstacles and rival snakes.
 Developers must focus on strategic decision-making, efficient pathfinding, and adaptability to succeed.

 ### Gameplay Mechanics